 Me: I’m thinking of paddling around Prince Albert National Park…

 Her: You’ve never paddled anywhere in your life!!!!!!!

 That’s untrue, by the way.
 I had a very unpleasant sea kayaking experience once.

 I bought the necessary gear, battling low stock in a year with everyone trying to paddle away from the pandemic.
 After some difficulties in inflating the raft initially (giving me bad flashbacks to my childhood when I was unable to blow up balloons), I took the boat out for several test runs on Lake Diefenbaker and an artificial pond near my house.
-The most important thing here is that I largely avoided touching the murky pond water when getting in or out of the boat, but the packraft working well is also noteworthy.
+The most important thing here is that I successfully avoided touching the murky pond water when getting in or out of the boat, but the packraft working well is also noteworthy.
 I’ve also figured out an arrangement for adding all the gear to my backpack, a tricky job given the bulkiness of the packraft and the PFD.
 I was surprised that the packraft actually fits into one of the side pockets.
 Well done, backpack!